esteladiaz/esteladiaz.github.io/README.md

 # Hi, I'm Estela Diaz

-I have a degree in science, and experience in life.
-Taught myself how to code a while ago.
-Decided that that's what I like to do.
+I taught myself how to code a while ago, and decided that that's what I like to do.

 Everything needs code, or some kind of optimization.
 That's what makes developing so fun for someone like me -- I can hunker down to a singular topic, but as a self-proclaimed generalist, I'd rather not.